The good and the bad

 Billionaire Bill Gates (with his wife Malinda) deserves a mention; over the last several decades he has been a leader in showing the huge amount of good that can be done with abundant money.
 And it's not just his money, but also his time that he has devoted to doing good.
 In mid February 2021 he had just released his book, 'How to avoid a Climate Disaster'.
 For a taste of this see Breakthrough Energy.

-Among Australians billionaires Andrew (Twiggy) Forrest and Mike Cannon-Brookes are, along with their involvement in other commendable projects, early investors in a proposed $20 billion project to provide 20% of Singapore's electricity from a huge solar PV installation in the Tennant Creek area of Australia's Northern Territory via undersea cable.
+Among Australia's billionaires Andrew (Twiggy) Forrest and Mike Cannon-Brookes are, along with their involvement in other commendable projects, early investors in a proposed $20 billion project to provide 20% of Singapore's electricity from a huge solar PV installation in the Tennant Creek area of Australia's Northern Territory via undersea cable.
 (See Sun Cable's web site about the project and Angela Macdonald-Smith's article in the Financial Review for Forrest and Cannon-Brooks' part in the project.)
-Forrest and Cannon-Brookes seem to be at the other end of the ethical spectrum to two other Australian billionaires, the despicable and greedy Gina Rinehart and Clive Palmer (see below).
+Forrest and Cannon-Brookes seem to be at the other end of the ethical spectrum to two other Australian billionaires, Gina Rinehart and Clive Palmer (see below).

 Andrew Forrest is also, through Fortescue Metals, of which he is chairman and a major investor, pressing for billions of dollars of investment in green hydrogen which will displace fossil fuels and provide thousands of jobs.

-Among the good world-wide could be listed the Nine activists defending the Earth from violent assault; The Guardian, Jonathan Watts, 2018/07/21.
+Among the good people world-wide could be listed the Nine activists defending the Earth from violent assault; The Guardian, Jonathan Watts, 2018/07/21.
 I would certainly add Jane Goodall to this list.
 David Attenborough also deserves an honourable mention.

 Back in Australia, while both the Liberal-National Coalition and Labor can't see beyond the coal industry that is largely responsible for the progressive destruction of our planet several independent politicians have added refreshing honesty, good sense and high ethical standards to Australian politics.
 Perhaps the most outstanding of these at the time of writing is Andrew Wilkie, a long-standing member of the House of Representatives for a seat in Tasmania.
 Newer to politics are Zali Steggall, Helan Hains and Senator Rex Patrick.
 Others, who have come and gone (and may come again), are Rob Oakeshott and Tony Windsor.
 Of course the Australian Greens must be thanked for their unfaltering support for all things environmental.